pdpresson/margo-otel-sandbox/README.md

-# margo-otel-sandbox
+# Margo OTEL Sandbox

-Sandbox for researching the use of OTEL with Margo
+This is sandbox environment for doing research for supporting Open Telemetry with [Margo](https://github.com/margo/specification).

+It it is not intended to represent any type reference implementation and is only used for research.